3.3.2 Domestic Abuse

 - Preventing a person from having access to transport or from working.

-The government has published a draft Domestic Abuse Bill in early 2019 and if this is passed at statutory definition will become law that reflects the existing definition plus minor changes e.g. to replace the term financial abuse with economic abuse – in order to emphasise that this form of abuse can include stopping someone from working, reinforces dependence and limits choices and ability to leave an abusive situation.
+The Domestic Abuse Act 2021 introduces a new statutory definition which will become law that reflects the existing definition plus minor changes e.g. to replace the term financial abuse with economic abuse – in order to emphasise that this form of abuse can include stopping someone from working, reinforces dependence and limits choices and ability to leave an abusive situation.

 For further and more detailed information, see: GOV.UK website - Domestic Violence and Abuse.